 - Rakuten – The Rakuten shop is a little like amazon with thousands of products for pretty much anything you could ever need.

 - ZOZOTOWN – Japan’s largest online fashion store.

 - Rakuma – An online marketplace similar to eBay, run by Rakuten.

 - Amazon Japan – Amazon’s Japanese website

-Shipping can really sting your pockets if you’re not careful, especially from a country as far away as japan.
-Fortunately ‘From Japan’ offer up to 10% shipping discount depending on your member rank tier.
+Shipping can really sting your pockets if you’re not careful, especially from a country as far away as Japan.
+Fortunately ‘From Japan’ offers up to a 10% shipping discount depending on your member rank tier.

-Basically, the more you spend and buy through them, the less you’ll have to spend in shipping fees.
+Basically, the more you spend and buy through them, the less you’ll have to spend on shipping fees.

 3. Shop Safely

 Even with the best will in the world, online shopping isn’t always safe.

 Luckily for only 300 yen per item, From Japan will ensure your orders against non-delivery and loss or damage during shipping.